For the average person who wants to lose weight

 Keep in mind that there is variation in the amount of carbohydrates that a specific type of food contains.
 Check the labels.

-If you eat fruits (or anything with sugar), eat nuts first because they'll form a layer that delays the absorption of sugar.
+If you eat fruits (or anything with sugar), eat vegetables or nuts first because they'll form a (fiber) layer that delays the absorption of sugar.

 Aside from cooked food, take into consideration the foods below.